crazyboycjr/apache-drill-tpch-experiments/README.md

 ## TPC-H Dataset
-The TPC-H Tools can be download via this [link](https://cjr.host/download/TPC-H_Tools_v2.17.3.zip).
+The TPC-H Tools I use can be download via this [link](https://cjr.host/download/TPC-H_Tools_v2.17.3.zip).

-Uncompress the file and go to `dbgen` directory, change the `makefile.suite` like below
+Uncompress the zip file and go to `dbgen` directory, change the `makefile.suite` like below
 ```
 ...
 CC      = gcc